Ooze by Kilian Vilim

 Ooze by Killian Vilim was his thesis at Lucerne University of Applied Sciences and Arts (HSLU),-Design & Kunst/ Animation

 The black-and-white framework is already an omen for dark things to appear.
-2D animation is neatly constructed in its main character design (round face, protruded nose); however, at the same time, it goes to extremes when it has to face all the other characters interacting with the character.
+2D animation is well-conceived in its main character design (round face, protruding nose); however, at the same time, it goes to extremes when it has to face all the other characters interacting with it.
 The message is clear: the elevator boy won't simply fit in.

-The soundtrack (Raffael Pochanke) makes this effort more comedic, and relieves a little bit of the last act Angst.
-While not everybody would want or be advised to follow on the main character's steps, they may still want to empathize with his plights.
+The soundtrack (Raffael Pochanke) makes this effort more comedic and relieves a bit of the last-act Angst.
+While not everybody would want or be advised to follow in the main character's footsteps, they may still want to empathize with his plights.
 And Ooze does this unmistakably.

 Zippy Frames is the premier online animation journal promoting European and Independent Animation animation since 2011